 Sabine Hauert, a professor at the Bristol University tells the BBC news that AI can make our daily lives simpler by using robots.
 The robot cleaners could clean the hospitals, or they could also make their presence available for consultations, remote meetings, and to connect with loved ones as well.

 Exscienta, a British startup, and the first-ever company were able to put an AI-designed drug molecule to the human trail in the earlier part of the year 2020.
-It barely took 12 months for this startup to design the algorithms that were used in creating it, as compared to the years it took for them to research on this AI-technology
+It barely took 12 months for this startup to design the algorithms that were used in creating it, as compared to the years it took for them to research on this AI-technology based drug molecule.

 As said by Prof Andrew Hopkins, Emeritus Professor of Sociology, Australian National University, AI could be made useful in multiple ways like: